Sunday, August 31st

-Please RSVP now if you can join us!
+Please RSVP now if you’d like to join us!

 Always a free event, open to everyone.
 RSVP: firstname.lastname@example.org

 Newcomers always welcome.
 For our location for gatherings or more information contact Pathways here.
 The 2014 Calendar of Gatherings is here.

 Part II in a Series on the Teachings of a Galilean Sage: The Sermon on the Mount